Aspiring computer programmers should start early, says 14-year-old entrepreneur Jordan Casey

 You must be the only 14-year-old out there who already has two companies.
 How did that happen?

 ‘When I was nine, I was playing a game on the internet called Club Penguin and I saw that some of the users of the website were making blogs and websites about it and I thought that would be a fun hobby.
-So I went to the bookstore and bought a book on how to programme.
+So I went to the bookstore and bought a book on how to program.
 I was doing the website for two years and then I came up with the idea to make my own games rather than websites about games.
 So, in 2012, I founded my first company.
 My second company is called TeachWare, a software application.’

 Have you been approached by any investors or have you approached them?

 ‘I have approached investors.
-I did the Dragon’s Den TV programme (where inventors pitch their ideas to investors) last year.
+I did the Dragon’s Den TV program (where inventors pitch their ideas to investors) last year.
 And when I go to conferences I connect with business people, but for my age now I don’t really see getting all this investment as important, but probably in the future it will be really vital to have those contacts.’

 Did you know back then you could make money from your apps?